 Typically, a developer picks a GUI toolkit that has a supported backend (Gtk 2/3, Qt 4/5, Tk, matplotlib, HTML5 canvas) and writes a GUI program using that widget set with the typical Python toolkit bindings and API.
-Where they want a image view pane they instantiate the appropriate subclass of ImageView, and using the get\widget() call extract the native widget and insert it into the GUI layout.
-A reference should also be kept to the view object, as this is typically what you will be calling methods on to control the viewer.
+Where they want a image view pane they instantiate the appropriate subclass of ImageView (usually a CanvasView), and using the get\widget () call extract the native widget and insert it into the GUI layout.
+A reference should also be kept to the view object, as this is typically what you will be calling methods on to control the viewer (see Ginga Image Viewer Operations).